 Function rooms

-If you want to book a room in college for a supervision or a society’s function, please use the college’s Room Booking Form.
+If you want to book a room in college for an event or function, please use the college’s Room Booking Form.

 Leslie Stephen Room

-The Leslie Stephen Room, aka the LSR, is named after Trinity Hall alumnus and father of author Virginia Woolf, Sir Leslie Stephen.
-Located above the college kitchen, this room is often used for MCR functions such as the McMenemy Seminars and our recent Wine Tasting event.
-It is a lovely room for lectures or more peaceful functions and can be booked by members of the college for appropriate activities.
+The Leslie Stephen Room (LSR) is named after Trinity Hall alumnus and father of author Virginia Woolf, Sir Leslie Stephen.
+Located above the college kitchen, this room is often used for MCR functions such as the McMenemy Seminars.
+It is well suited for lectures and can be booked by members of the college.

 The Leslie Stephen room is best reached by a staircase located directly across the hallway from the dining hall.
 A plaque on the wall will guide you in and up.